-Csendes Társ is an outdoor-only café set along Károlyi kert, a charming public park in Budapest with colorful flower beds and manicured lawns.
-The area feels like an island of peace within the hustle and bustle of downtown.
-I enjoy coming here for a late breakfast (they open at 10 a.m.), or for drinks in the evenings when the neighborhood is quiet and colorful lanterns provide intimate lighting.
+Csendes Társ is an adorable outdoor-only café by Károlyi-kert, a spotless park in downtown Budapest known for its colorful flower beds and manicured lawns.
+The place is an unlikely island of peace and calm within the hustle and bustle of the city.
+I like to come here for a late breakfast (they open at 10 a.m.), or for drinks in the evening when the neighborhood has quieted down and colorful lanterns provide soft lighting.

 The menu consists of wallet-friendly breakfast foods and snacks, including a pair of grilled sausages with a side of mustard and flatbread.
 The extensive wine list features Hungarian options; most locals order fröccs, a wine spritzer made from white or rosé.
 Note that Csendes Társ is open from April to mid-October.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.